Bachelor's Degree Requirements

 - A 2.0 GPA for all Chico, cumulative, and major course work comprising the second bachelor's degree.
 Additionally, if you earned your first degree at an institution outside the California State University system, you may be required to meet all or part of the two-course U.S. History, Constitution, and American Ideals requirement.
 Course work used to meet requirements for the first degree may be applied to the second major with departmental approval.

-Students whose first degree was earned at a specialized postsecondary school or an institution outside the United States may also have to complete General Education courses that shall, at a minimum, include: English composition/language arts; two courses from mathematics, life, and/or physical science; two courses from humanities and fine arts; and two courses from behavioral and social sciences.
+Students whose first degree was earned at a regionally-accredited institution will not be held to additional General Education or U.S. History, Constitution, American Ideals requirements.
+Students whose first degree was earned at an institution that was not regionally-accredited or was outside the United States may have to complete General Education courses that shall, at a minimum, include English composition/language arts; two courses from mathematics, life, and/or physical science; two courses from humanities and fine arts; and two courses from behavioral and social sciences.
 U.S. Diversity and Global Cultures requirements shall be waived if, as part of the first degree, the student satisfied the minimum humanities and behavioral and social sciences areas.
-The upper division theme requirement is also waived.
+Students may be required to meet all or part of the two-course U.S. History, Constitution, and American Ideals requirement.
+The upper division Pathway requirement is waived.

 If you have questions, or need to know your status towards the second bachelor's degree, consult Academic Evaluations, SSC 110, during your first semester of enrollment.